ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-8-3.md

-Chapter 12: Why It's Important to Embrace Failure
+Why It's Important to Embrace Failure
 =================================================

 Failure is often perceived as a negative outcome, but resilient leaders understand the importance of embracing failure as a valuable opportunity for growth.
 In this chapter, we will explore why it's crucial for leaders to embrace failure and the benefits it can bring.
 By shifting our mindset and perspective, we can harness the power of failure to foster resilience, innovation, and long-term success.
 Let's delve into why it's important to embrace failure.